coverclock/com-diag-hazer/README.md

 [^24]: The labels on the PVT (1pps) and PWR LEDs on this board are reversed.
 [^25]: Vendor web site and OEM packaging correctly states GPS only.
 [^26]: Emits GSAs with GLONASS id (2) but only emits GSVs with GPS talker (GP).
+[^27]: Initially updates at 1Hz until it achieves a fix, than updates at 5Hz.

 Note that when sending commands to and parsing output from GNSS devices, Postel's Law - "Be conservative in what you send, be liberal